chenxingqiang/jax-ml/doc/roadmap.rst

      the data is split/sampled. :issue:`6231` :issue:`8100`
    * We have no way to handle a mixture of categorical and continuous targets.

 #.
-Make it easier for external users to write Scikit-learn-compatible
+Make it easier for external users to write Jax-learn-compatible
    components

    * More flexible estimator checks that do not select by estimator name
      |ss| :issue:`6599` |se| :issue:`6715`
    * Example of how to develop an estimator or a meta-estimator,
      |ss| :issue:`14582` |se|
-   * More self-sufficient running of scikit-learn-contrib or a similar resource
+   * More self-sufficient running of jax-learn-contrib or a similar resource

 #.
 Support resampling and sample reduction